alexdantas/quickpress/README.md

     $ qp help

-A simple cheatsheet is shown when using:
+Finally, a simple cheatsheet is shown when doing:

     $ qp

+For more help and nice guides, check out [the wiki][wiki].

 ## Supported template engines